jsullivan5/hack-for-humanity-2018_client/README.md

 git push origin my-branch
 ```

-- Pull requests can and should be reviewed by another developer before merging
+- Pull requests can and should be reviewed by another developer before merging.
+Tag someone in the `reviewers` section on the right.

 ## Running the tests